The Virgin Spring: Release

 The film premiered in Stockholm on 8 February 1960, where 15 audience members walked out during the screening, and several left weeping.
-Although SF Studios accountants previously often faulted Bergman films as unprofitable, they acknowledged The Virgin Spring was a success.
+Although Svensk Filmindustri accountants previously often faulted Bergman films as unprofitable, they acknowledged The Virgin Spring was a success.
 The film was also screened at the Cannes Film Festival in May 1960.

 In the United States, The Virgin Spring opened in New York City on 14 November 1960, censored to remove shots taken of Karin's naked legs around the body of the rapist.
 In Fort Worth, Texas, the film was banned as obscene, and the Texas Supreme Court declined to hear the case.
 The Criterion Collection released the film on DVD in Region 1 in January 2006 and re-released the film on Blu-ray in June 2018.

 Reception

 Critical reception

 The film received mixed reviews in Sweden, with Svenska Dagbladet publishing a review stating "It hits home like a fist between the eyes".
 In contrast, the Stockholms-Tidningen wrote Isaksson was better suited for print than film, where she was weak.
 Aftonbladets review called it "somewhat loose in execution".

 There was some controversy among U.S. critics.
 In a 1960 review, Bosley Crowther wrote, "Mr. Bergman has stocked it with scenes of brutality that, for sheer unrestrained realism, may leave one sickened and stunned.
 As much as they may contribute to the forcefulness of the theme, they tend to disturb the senses out of proportion to the dramatic good they do".
 Stanley Kauffmann wrote that "The vengeance scene is so long that it verges on the ridiculous".
 Dwight Macdonald questioned why God would create a spring instead of resurrecting Karin.
 The film was included in the San Francisco Chronicle's "Hot 100 Films From the Past" in 1997.

 In 2011, author Alexandra Heller-Nicholas wrote The Virgin Spring gave "a relatively auspicious heritage" to rape and revenge films, and was "an art classic" with "sumptuous black and white cinematography", and that the reuse of the story in The Last House on the Left (1972) indicated "remarkable longevity" for the plot.
 Robin Wood wrote, "The Virgin Spring is Art; Last House is Exploitation".
 Leonard Maltin, giving The Virgin Spring three stars in his 2013 Movie Guide and calling it "Fascinating, beautifully made", felt it was more proper to say The Last House on the Left "ripped off" Bergman's film than remade it.
 The film was a major influence on Taiwanese director Ang Lee and American film maker Wes Craven.

-The aggregation site They Shoot Pictures, Don't They has found it to be the 639th most acclaimed film ever made.
-Rotten Tomatoes, a review aggregator, also reports 88% approval among 24 surveyed critics, with an average rating of 8/10.
+Rotten Tomatoes, a review aggregator, also reports 88% approval among 25 surveyed critics, with an average rating of 8/10.